mikeabuilder/Fusion360-class/2. Module 2 - Sketching and components/Readme.md

 In this module, we'll cover two major topics which will help new Fusion360 users make better designs.

+#### Student prep:

+This class assumes that you have a minimal of Fusion 360 and can navigate around the user interface, rotate and zoom on parts, and start sketches.
+It is recommended that you are running Fusion360 during class so that you can follow along with the design steps.

 ### Fusion 360 Component model

 The component model (at least, that's what I call it), is valuable to understand because "components" are the most basic building blocks of a Fusion design.
 You can do a lot with Fusion without  understanding the component model, but your designs will be cleaner (and you'll probably be less frustrated) if you understand the component model.